hpi-swa-teaching/TogglClient/README.md

 #### Installation with .SAR

 This installation is the easiest one.
 Simply go to ```Releases``` in this repository in the upper navigation bar of this site.
 From there simply download the .sar file from the latest release and drag the downloaded file in your Squeak image.
-In the opened dialog choose ```Install SAR```.
+If you have the JSON package already loaded in your image choose ```TogglClient.sar```, otherwise ```TogglClientWithJSON.sar```.In the opened dialog choose ```Install SAR```.
 After that you can start using Toggl.

 #### Installation über Github